george-hawkins/lighthouse-light-mk2/ESP32-MicroPython-setup.md

     Evaluating board_name ... pyboard
     Retrieving time epoch ...
 Jan 01, 2000

-The import thing displayed as part of connecting is the name of your board, here it's `pyboard`.
+The important thing displayed as part of connecting is the name of your board, here it's `pyboard`.
 You have to use this name whenever you want to refer to the board's file system rather than your local filesystem.

     > ls -l /pyboard
        139 Jan  1 2000  boot.py